yule44ka/test-task-Qodana-2/README.md

 # Code Analyzer

 ### I made some changes to the code to make it more clear and remove duplicates, implementing Universal Code Parser.
-You can see it in the [universal-parser](https://github.com/yule44ka/test-task-Qodana-2/tree/universal-parser) branch.
+You can see it at the [universal-parser](https://github.com/yule44ka/test-task-Qodana-2/tree/universal-parser) branch.

 ### How to run:
 1) Run **CodeAnalyzer.java** (*src/main/java/org/example/CodeAnalyzer.java*).